 Overview of Stitch vs Xplenty

 Xplenty achieves the perfect balance between these two sides of the ETL equation.
-By offering an intuitive, point-and-click interface to beginners, along with the most advanced extract, transform, load capabilities of a sophisticated enterprise-grade integration platform, Xplenty empowers anyone to quickly build sophisticated data pipelines that were once the domain of experienced data engineers only.
+By offering an intuitive, point-and-click interface to beginners, along with the most advanced extract, transform, load capabilities of a sophisticated enterprise-grade integration platform, Xplenty empowers anyone to quickly build complex data pipelines that were once the domain of experienced data engineers only.

 Xplenty also allows you to extract Salesforce data, transform it, and inject it back into Salesforce.
 This offers a unique advantage to enterprises that rely heavily on Salesforce data for CRM and business intelligence.